Election Day preps underway in Sedgwick County, officials say enough poll workers have volunteered

 Some voters said they’re concern with mail-in ballots, while others just want to get the word out.

-Election officials said duplicate mail in forms can happen if a voter registers more than once.
-Schnieders said it will add a duplicate to mailing list by the Center for Voter Information.
+Election officials said duplicate mail-in forms can happen if a voter registers more than once.
+Schnieders said it will add a duplicate to the mailing list by the Center for Voter Information.
 She said they are trying to work with officials to fix that, but voters can log on to make sure they are only registered one time and with the correct personal information.

 “Vote, vote, vote,” said Randolph Cabral, registered voter.
 “I think it’s probably one of the more important times in our current history.”